jasonkiss/web-standards/guidance/assessment-guides/tests/usability/printable-web-pages.md

 	If these are on the printed copy of the page, record a failure, note the cause in the comments field and move to the next test.

-4. **_[Optional]_** Try and print out the page in colour, using the settings on the printer.
-If the stylesheet does not print out in black and white by default, record a failure, note the cause in the comments field.
+4. **_[Optional]_** Try to print the page in colour, using the printer's settings.
+If the page's text content does not print out in black and white by default, record a failure, and note the cause in the comments field.